Needoliprane/LZW-compressor-C/README.md

 - compress OK

-- decompress working in progress
+- decompress work for most of the case

 - Bit writing soon...